bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 `[18101][Stabilizer]: {'stabilizer.roll': -174.58396911621094, 'stabilizer.pitch': 42.82120132446289, 'stabilizer.yaw': 166.29837036132812}`

-If something went wrong, check if your script corresponds to the this:
+If something went wrong, check if your script corresponds to this:

 ```python
 import logging